 Photo by Experience Grand Rapids

-Mary Free Bed Rehabilitation Network extends the hospital’s specialized services to nine other hospital systems throughout Michigan.
+Mary Free Bed Rehabilitation Network extends the hospital’s specialized services across an alliance of more than four dozen hospitals in five states.

 Investing in Innovation and Access